 Scottsmoor Flatwoods Sanctuary East

-Primary access is from the County’s Parrish Park Scottsmoor on Magoon Road off of US Highway 1 in Scottsmoor.
+Access to the property is currently under development, with a primary access from the County’s Parrish Park Scottsmoor on Magoon Road off of US Highway 1 in Scottsmoor.

-The site is also accessible by foot, or non-motorized mountain bike from International Avenue, and US Highway 1 just north of Flounder Creek Road.
+The site is currently accessible by foot, or non-motorized mountain bike from Rose Marie Street, International Avenue, and US Highway 1 just north of Flounder Creek Road.

 - Hunting is prohibited